We Can Help You Get Through This

 Justification For Modification Of Child Custody Agreements

-Once a child custody arrangement has been ordered or approved by the court, the arrangement deemed to be permanent, but there are situations that may lead the court to re-examine or modify the arrangement such as:
+Once a child custody arrangement has been ordered or approved by the court, the arrangement is deemed to be permanent, but there are situations that may lead the court to re-examine or modify the arrangement, such as:

 • Major life changes: Significant events in the lives of either parent, such as a job loss, change of work hours, new job or remarriage, may lead the court to restructure the child custody arrangement.